Keto Chili Recipe! Low Carb and No Beans

 Can you freeze this chili?

 Yes!
 After it’s cooked, wait for it to cool for a few minutes.
-Then portion it out into single serving freezer safe containers.
-Using single serve containers is best as it a) ensures the food cools down quick enough to keep it safe from a food safety perspective, and b) it makes it easier to reheat in a short amount of time.
+Then portion it out into single-serving freezer safe containers.
+Using single-serve containers is best as it a) ensures the food cools down quick enough to keep it safe from a food safety perspective, and b) it makes it easier to reheat in a short amount of time.

 Once you freeze the chili, you can then pull these out to microwave for meals whenever you’d like.
-While the freezer keeps food safe for long periods of time, I’d recommend cooking it from frozen within 2-3 months for best quality.
+While the freezer keeps food safe for long periods of time, I’d recommend cooking it from frozen within 2-3 months for the best quality.

 This recipe makes about six servings, and each one clocks in at 10 grams of total carbohydrate and 7 grams of net carbohydrate.
 For most keto followers, that will be just fine for a hearty meal.